aaronaubs/rpg_battle/README.md

+## Turn-Based RPG Battle System ##
 --Python Portfolio Project #4--
-## Turn-Based RPG Battle System ##

 This project holds a small-scale turn-based RPG battle system inspired by one of my favorite RPG classics of all time--Final Fantasy I.

-Instead of simply playing games like this, I thought it would be fun to push my programming skills to the next level and create it myself.
+Instead of simply playing games like this, I thought it would be beneficial and enjoyable to push my programming skills to the next level and create it myself.

 // Game Features
 1. Class Selection and Character Naming
 2. Traversable Region Map
-2. Enemy Encounters
+3. Enemy Encounters
-3. Turn-based Battle
+4. Turn-based Battle
-4. Exp Accumulation and Level System
+5. Exp Accumulation and Level System
-5. Gold Accumulation System
+6. Gold Accumulation System

-In a truly full-scale project, I would add a full-scale world map, item system, random enemy encounters upon movement between zones, and dialogue/main quest progression through interactions with object and NPCs, to name a few things.
+In a truly full-scale project, I would add a full-scale world map, fully built item system, random enemy encounters upon movement between zones, and dialogue/main quest progression through interactions with objects and NPCs, to name a few things.

 // Collaborators